 With an open referral your GP doesn't name a particular specialist, but instead gives you the type of specialist you need to see, for example a cardiologist.
-This means our Fast Track Appointments Service can help you find a suitable specialist and make a convenient appointment for you.
+This means our Fast Track Appointments Service can help you find a suitable specialist who works from a specified hospital and make a convenient appointment for you.
 Occasionally the NHS will be best placed to provide care locally (for example specialist paediatric (children's) care at an NHS centre of excellence).
 When this is the case we will talk to you about your NHS options as well.